Buy Pre 1933 Gold

 It has been many decades, and in some cases almost a century, since gold coins were issued as circulating legal tender by any of the world's governments.

 It is telling that most people today have never held a real gold coin.
+You probably wouldn't recognize a $20 Liberty double eagle if you saw one!

 The world financial system was in many ways less organized and less sophisticated during the 1800s and early 1900s than it is today.
 This is stating the obvious.